skypjack/entt/docs/md/entity.md

 ```

 Destroying an entity and then updating the version of an identifier **does not**
-give rise to these types of signals under any circumstances instead.
+give rise to these types of signals under any circumstances instead.<br/>
+Finally, note that listeners that _observe_ the destruction of an entity are
+invoked **after** all components have been removed, not **before**.
+This is
+because the entity would be invalidated before deleting its elements otherwise,
+making it difficult for the user to write component listeners.

 ### Listeners disconnection